Lynx Air: Lynx Air

 On November 16, 2021, the company revealed its new name as Lynx Air, with plans to begin flying in the first quarter of 2022.
 During the announcement, the airline made commitments for up to 46 Boeing 737 MAX 8 aircraft over the next seven years to meet the anticipated demand, with deliveries starting in early 2022, and that it would follow the low-cost carrier model for its operations.
-The airline additionally announced it would initially operate domestic routes with plans to later add international destinations.
+The airline additionally announced it would initially operate domestic routes with plans to add international destinations later.
 On April 7, 2022, Lynx Air's first flights launched.
 The airline announced its first international destinations on September 28, 2022, with flights to the United States beginning in early 2023.

+On February 22, 2024, Lynx filed for creditor protection from the Court of King's Bench of Alberta and announced it would cease operations on February 26 due to financial issues, citing escalating costs and increased airport fees as contributing factors.

 Management

-Merren McArthur is the airline's President and Chief Executive Officer (CEO).
+Merren McArthur was the airline's president and chief executive officer (CEO).
+She announced her departure in June 2023, but remained in her role until September 2023 to allow the company time to find her replacement.
 She previously served as CEO for both Tigerair Australia and Virgin Australia Regional Airlines, and founding CEO of Virgin Australia Cargo.

-Vijay Bathija is the airline's Chief Commercial Officer (CCO), with prior experience at Etihad Airways and Air Canada Rouge.

-Tim Morgan is the airline's Chief Operations Officer (COO) and Founder.
-He previously served as Senior Vice President of WestJet, with additional prior experience at Morgan Air LLP/Air Partners/Aircraft Works, and Lynx's predecessor Enerjet.

-Michael Holditch is the airline's Chief Financial Officer (CFO), having previously been the CFO of Enerjet.
+Vijay Bathija was the airline's Chief Commercial Officer (CCO), with prior experience at Etihad Airways and Air Canada Rouge.
+James "Jim" Sullivan was the Chief Operating Officer (COO) of the airline, who was formerly Vice President of Flight Operations at JetBlue.
+Mike Woodward was the airline's Chief Financial Officer (CFO), with previous experience in the Energy and Banking Sector.
+Mike has previously served as the CFO of Campus Energy Partners and Vice President of BMO Capital Markets.